infotel4iarc/CanReg5-RestAPI/readme.md

   - creates a new dataset in the main database
   - uses the same json structure as the export of a dataset in CanReg5
   - error if the dataset already exists
+- PUT /api/population: edit a exists population dataset
+  - edit exists population dataset in the main database
+  - uses the same json structure as the export of a dataset in CanReg5
+  - error if the dataset already not exists

 ### Business GET entry points
 - Only for development purposes, will not be delivered (= no risk of data leak outside of Canreg)